Welcome to the

 Their work has been selected for and appeared in: Best of the Net, Best New Poets, POETRY, poets.org, Kenyon Review, The New York Times, American Poetry Review, Narrative Magazine, Electric Literature, and elsewhere.

-To stay updated on our 2025 Mentor Cohort and see a complete list of qualifications, check out Our Mentors.
+To stay updated on our yearly mentor cohort and see a complete list of qualifications, check out Our Mentors.
 Regular updates will also be posted on our Instagram.

 (3)